rpjb/rpjb.github.com/_posts/2013-10-27-Best-Unsubscribe-Page.md

 title: "Unsubscribe to The Children's Place"
 author: robert barretto
 categories: zerorelevance
-description: "And have a chuckle while you are at it."
+description: "and have a chuckle while you are at it."
 ---

 ![Unsubscribe screenshot. (from The Children's Place)](/img/posts/2013-10-27-childrensplaceunsubscribe.png)